 Application Of The Transfer

 After I built the base of my sign (of course, I could have just painted this American flag pallet sign), I found this transfer.
-I have used them on painted furniture many times, and they work great, so I was ready to find out how well it would stick to a rough pallet wood surface.
+I have used them on painted furniture many times, and they work great, so I was ready to find out how well they would stick to a rough pallet wood surface.
 The application is simple… peel off the backing and rub it on.
 This transfer comes in two pieces, so be sure to measure where you want it before applying the sticky side to the wood.
 You cannot reposition it once it attaches to the wood.

 How To Waterproof The Transfer

 After transferring the design to wood, you will need to seal it with a waterproof topcoat.
 This American flag pallet sign will be displayed on my front porch and exposed to extreme temperatures.
 Here in Texas, the humidity is always a concern, so I used Gator Hide… a water-proof topcoat, to seal it.
 Use two coats for maximum protection on wood and painted surfaces for best results.

 When you don’t have stencils, you hand paint, and this project was one of those I need to “create something” projects.
 In other words… paint therapy.
 I used a pencil to draw a rough outline of the stars and filled it in with paint.
 Don’t worry too much about being perfect.
 If the sign is going on your front porch, I seriously doubt anyone has eyes that good from the road.
 Besides… it’s rustic and oh so charming.
 If you need to, practice on a scrap piece of wood first.

 I added jute to the wooden tags and hung them from the American flag pallet sign’s backside.
 It was exactly how I pictured it in my mind.
 That’s rare, but it’s nice when it happens. 🙂